 Theory of Knowledge (TOK) is one of three core requirements of the IB Diploma for all diploma candidates.
 It is a course about critical thinking and inquiring into the process and nature of knowing.
 The TOK course examines how we know and what we claim to know.
 It does this by encouraging students to explore knowledge questions through analytical arguments supported by examples.
 A distinction between shared knowledge and personal knowledge is made.
-Students will study a variety of different themes encompassing knowledge and the knower, and various areas of knowledge such as the Arts, Mathematics and the Natural Sciences.
+Pupils will study a variety of different themes encompassing knowledge and the knower, and various areas of knowledge such as the Arts, Mathematics and the Natural Sciences.
 While philosophical in flavour and rigour, TOK is not a course in the history of philosophy.
 It develops critical thinking skills central to life within and beyond the curriculum.

-In both years of the programme students must complete various class assessments, like mini exhibition tasks or essays, developing their skills for the formal IB assessment of TOK.
-One of the formal IB assessment tasks is the externally assessed essay; students choose one of six prescribed titles to respond to, drawing upon their TOK lessons and IB subjects as resources.
-The IB publishes these titles in September of Year 13.
-At the end of Year 12 students will complete their Internal Assessment, an exhibition based on three objects chosen by the student and connected to a knowledge question (IA prompt).
+In both years of the programme pupils must complete various class assessments, like mini-exhibition tasks or essays, developing their skills for the formal IB assessment of TOK.
+At the end of Year 12 pupils will complete their Internal Assessment, an exhibition based on three objects chosen by the pupil and connected to a knowledge question (IA prompt).
 This is internally assessed and externally moderated.
-The exhibition counts for 1/3, while the essay for 2∕3 of the final grade.